larkintuckerllc/futusign-wp-youtube/readme.md

 Installation
 ====

-The latest plugin is available for download from the *Releases* tab.
+The latest plugin is available for download from the *release* tab.

 Upload and activate the plugin via the WordPress Plugins admin screen.